Horizon: An American Saga Review | Fine Film, Poor Release Strategy

 Stage coach being pursued in the Kevin Costner Film Horizon: Am American Saga, Chapter One.

-Horizon: An American Saga – Chapter One is not like other Kevin Costner westerns, this one has a much darker tone.
+Horizon: An American Saga – Chapter One is not like other Kevin Costner westerns, it has a much darker tone.

 The poster promises a lot: “Horizon.
 Premium Virgin Land.
 The Best Grazing Land in the World.
 Pure and Abundant Water.”
 What did those early pioneers and their families imagine, reading this?
 The characters in Horizon: An American Saga – Chapter One likely envisioned a new beginning, a chance to carve out a fulfilling life, and a future filled with endless possibilities.